 Kannada is the official language of the state.
 Tulu, Kodava and Konkani are other native languages spoken.
 The national language Hindi is also spoken by the natives.
-With a lot of migration from other states of the country owing to the development in the IT sector, the state now has immigrants speaking Malayalam, Tamil, Telugu etc. Not to mention that invariably English is widely spoken in the state.
+With a lot of migration from other states of the country, owing to the development in the IT sector, the state now has immigrants speaking Malayalam, Tamil, Telugu, etc. Not to mention that invariably English is widely spoken in the state.

-Tourism in Karnataka
+Tourism In Karnataka

-The undulating wonders, creating valleys of pastures green in Coorg, has earned the name, 'The Scotland of India'.
+The undulating wonders, valleys of green pastures in Coorg, has earned for it the name, The Scotland of India.
 This hill station is an important part of Karnataka tourism.
-Chikmagalur, the coffee land of Karnataka, Kemmanagundi with its cascading waterfalls and lush greenery, Kudremukh, also in Chikmagalur district with its picturesque views are some of the major hill stations.
+Chikmagalur, the coffee land of Karnataka, Kemmanagundi, with its cascading waterfalls and lush greenery amd Kudremukh, also in Chikmagalur district, with its picturesque views, are some of the major hill stations.